rehmanx/CodeCreatePlay/AutoEditor/readme.md

 ![Imge](images/Unity_Ksz3LyMv9G.png)

-Also join this discord channel for any sorts of comments.
+Also join this discord channel [LINK](https://discord.gg/Z7jQSCFzuX "Discord") for any sorts of comments.